Phongsiri13/tutorial_git/readme.txt

 	- git branch
 	- git branch [branch-name] # for created
 	- git branch -d [branch-name] # for delete the branch
+	- git log --oneline # show each git history only 1 line

-# Git branch
+# Git branch detail
-main branch for deploy to production , v0.1, v0.2
+	- main branch for deploy to production , v0.1, v0.2
-developer branch
+	- developer branch
-feature
+	- feature

-755
+# Git merge detail
+	- fast forward # move code the branch to another branch by merge
+	- conflict case that fix the same file It show conflict when merge not fast-forward